Natural Language Processing with NoSQL and JavaScript

 Loading the data

-We can load the data to a MarkLogic database and add it to a collection.
-This can be easily achieved with this code executed against MarkLogic's Query Console:
+We can load the data into a MarkLogic database and add it to a collection.
+This is easily done with code executed against MarkLogic’s Query Console:

 declareUpdate();